 Catfish is the traditional and favourite for many when cooking this braised fish.
 Not all of us have easy access to catfish though.
 Any firm white fish will work well in this, like haddock, sea bass and monkfish.

-I love salmon in this.
+But I love salmon in this.
 You’d think that a dish this flavoursome would only need a bland meat but I think salmon takes on strong flavours so well and while it is perfect eaten simply, rises to another level given the slightest encouragement.

-I adore Vietnamese food, much more so than Thai food.
+Now I simply adore Vietnamese food, much more so than Thai food.
 Don’t get me wrong, Thai food is a huge favourite too, but Vietnamese food, to me, is just slightly more complex in it flavours and aroma.